Forms Overview

 Global Forms is an experimental feature which may be subject to improvements and breaking changes in upcoming releases.
 If you have questions not covered by the documentation, contact your Client Services Team for assistance.

-Journey Manager allows you to host a special type of Maestro forms - global forms - that can be used across multiple organizations. | 23.10 This feature was introduced in 23.10 This is achieved by dynamically assigning different organizations to these forms depending on which client is using them.
+Journey Manager allows you to host a special type of Maestro forms - global forms - that can be used across multiple organizations.
+This is achieved by dynamically assigning different organizations to these forms depending on which client is using them.
 A form, global or not, must have a valid organization assigned to it.

 The global forms let you run Journey Manager in multi-tenanted environments, that is, global forms are used by various tenants.
 A tenant is our client, also known as an organization, who is identified by a Client Code.
 When a tenant is using a global form, a tenant's organization is automatically passed to the global form so all delivery channels and services get the correct organization, as well as all transactions and form submissions are linked to that organization.
 This is a crucial difference between global and standard forms, where standard forms are statically assigned to one organization.